abpio/abp-commercial-docs/en/startup-templates/application/deployment-docker-compose.md

 ### MVC/Razor Pages

-​	{{ if Tiered == "Yes" }}MVC/Razor Pages application is a server-side rendering application that uses Cookie authentication as default scheme and OpenIdConnect as the default challange scheme.
+​	{{ if Tiered == "Yes" }}MVC/Razor Pages application is a server-side rendering application that uses Cookie authentication as the default scheme and OpenIdConnect as the default challenge scheme.

 In the **WebModule** under authentication configuration, there is an extra configuration for containerized environment support: